๐ Password Policies in Alpine Linux: Simple Guide

 ๐จ Fix Common Problems

-What happened: No write permission.
-How to fix it: Use sudo!
+What happened: Password expired.
+How to fix it: Reset the password!

-What happened: PAM not configured.
-How to fix it: Update PAM config!
+What happened: Rules not working.
+How to fix it: Check PAM settings!

 Donโt worry!
 These problems happen to everyone.
 Youโre doing great! ๐ช